Institute of Management Technology, Ghaziabad: Housing

 The campus hosts 10 student-housing blocks and a separate block housing Management Development Program participants.
 Hostels provide both single and double occupancy.
 IMT Ghaziabad also has an auxiliary campus on Meerut Road.
-This campus houses the Centre for Distance Learning (CDL), boys hostel buildings, mess hall, lawn tennis court and a canteen.
+This campus houses the IMT Centre for Distance Learning (IMT CDL), boys hostel buildings, mess hall, lawn tennis court and a canteen.
 Hostel buildings on this campus house most of the first year male PGDM course students.
 It is at a distance of roughly 2 km from the main IMT Ghaziabad campus.

 Rankings

-IMT was ranked #7 among the best Indian B-Schools by Economic Times in 2018, and 15 in India by Outlook India's "Top 150 Private MBA Institutions" of 2020.
+IMT was ranked #7 among the best Indian B-Schools by Economic Times in 2018, and 5th in India by Outlook India's "Top 150 Private MBA Institutions" of 2024.